Download this Media Kit here: Media Kit

 The Falcon Chronicle is an epic story of friends, assassins, and war, betrayal, and a love that must choose.
 Kyrin grapples for her freedom, her heart, her people, and her kingdom.
 If you enjoy YA fantasy adventure, The Falcon Chronicle is for you.

 Q 3: Kyrin Cieri journeys from Britain to Arabia in Falcon Heart.
 Did you find the research daunting?

 A: Reading Wilfred Thesiger’s account of Arabia, among others, was so interesting I did not have time to think of being daunted.
 Other books about early Britain also drew me in deeply.
+They were fascinating.

 After a lot more research, when Falcon Heart was going to my editor, readers brought a few questions to my attention.
 I admit the research felt daunting then, as if Falcon Heart would never be finished.

 Q 4: Medieval Tae Kwon Do (Soo Bak Do) and weapons and warfare play large roles in Falcon Heart.
 Where did you learn about these?